I have lots of experience taking care of my tattoos—first to heal them and then to keep them looking good.

 Will it hurt to wash my new tattoo?

 I actually enjoy the first wash a lot.
 The cool water always feels soothing on my stinging flesh and it allows me a good first look at my new ink.

-How to Apply Ointment to Your New Tattoo
+Applying Ointment to Your New Tattoo

-After you've washed your masterpiece, you will need to apply an ointment or salve of some sort to keep it from getting too dry and promote healing.
+After you've washed your masterpiece, you will need to apply an ointment or salve of some sort to keep it from getting too dry and to promote healing.

-What kind of ointment should I use on a new tattoo?
+What kind of ointment should I use?

-This is somewhat of a hot button issue for tattoo artists and collectors alike.
-Some people swear by using a medicated ointment like polysporin to speed up the healing process, while others stick with good old fashioned Vaseline.
-Still others insist that vitamin E oil or cream is the best option, and most recently I have heard that a non scented, hydrating cream may work best.
+This is somewhat of a hot-button issue for tattoo artists and collectors alike.
+Some people swear by using a medicated ointment like polysporin to speed up the healing process, while others stick with good old-fashioned Vaseline.
+Still, others insist that vitamin E oil or cream is the best option, and most recently people have discovered that non-scented, hydrating creams may work best.

 How do I apply the ointment?

 - For the first three days, every 6 hours is a good schedule for applying ointment.
 However, if the tattoo feels dry and tight, don't be afraid to apply ointment more often.